asatpathy314/asatpathy314/README.md

-if you have interesting books/resources/ideas for collaboration feel free to send me an email at satpathy(dot)abhishek001(at) google's email provider.
+if you have interesting books/resources/ideas feel free to send me an email at satpathy(dot)abhishek001(at) google's email provider.

 ## right now
 1. [A recreation of Yann LeCun's 1998 MNIST digits recognition paper.](https://github.com/asatpathy314/mnist) - recreating papers to learn PyTorch